-After Lunch/Dinner we still had an hour to kill before heading out of Manhattan, so headed to an Irish bar Next door to the Hotel before grabbing our bags and heading for the Subway.
+After Lunch/Dinner we still had an hour to kill before heading out of Manhattan, so headed to an Irish bar Next door to the hotel before grabbing our bags and heading for the Subway.
 We jumped on the E train at 50th Street and it took about 30 mins to Sutphin Blvd – Archer Av – JFK Station where we grabbed the Airtrain back to our terminal.
 In less than an hour, we were safely at JFK Ready to fight through Security.

 There is some debate as to what the best way to get to JFK for tourists is but at Rush Hour it’s hard to argue against The Subway!
 You can use the LIRR But that means heading to Penn Station which is a good 15 Block walk from our hotel so for us the Subway was perfect.
 Also as we stood in the Security Queue we spoke to a couple who had got a Taxi in.
 This had cost in excess of $100 and took nearly 3 hours!
-Avoiding the Traffic in New York is always a good move.
+Avoiding Traffic in New York is always a good move.
 People Stuck on the Dreadful Shuttles must have been out there all night.

 Virgin Atlantic Economy Classic to London Heathrow

-We are pretty loyal Customers and fans of the Virgin Atlantic Brand but have noticed a watering down of their service of late, we had issues on our last Premium Economy Flight and Our outbound leg on Delta had really shown how good an Economy Service could be.
+We are pretty loyal customers and fans of the Virgin Atlantic Brand but have noticed a watering down of their service of late, we had issues on our last Premium Economy Flight and Our outbound leg on Delta had really shown how good an Economy Service could be.

 But we were Eager to give Virgin a chance on this return leg flight.
 Out outbound had been a Delta Codeshare but this was Full-Fat Virgin.
 Things did not Start well.
 The A330-300 is an aging plane now, we remember when these were brand new, but they are showing their age a bit now compared to the 787’s used elsewhere in the fleet. (and more are on the way due to engine issues on the 787)

 The Economy seat on this flight is one of the worst long-haul seats we have used.
 It is rigid and ungiving, and simply sitting down gave an impression of discomfort.
-The Touch Screen display is connected to Virgins impressive Vera Entertainment system but these are the older touch screens that are terribly unresponsive.
+The Touch Screen display is connected to Virgin’s impressive Vera Entertainment system but these are the older touch screens that are terribly unresponsive.
 We were also plagued with stuttering issues later in the flight when the movie would stop, only to resume a second later, missing the content in between.
 Essentially ruining the film as it happened every 10-15 seconds which is very annoying.

-Still, we are booked on Virgin for our upcoming Vegas to San Diego Road Trip Adventure next year so they have a chance to retain out Loyalty!
+Still, we are booked on Virgin for our upcoming Vegas to San Diego Road Trip Adventure next year so they have a chance to retain our Loyalty!
 And let’s be fair, we did pay “Low Cost” Prices for our New York Flights, but not everyone on the plane had!

 We can’t wait for our Next Big Adventures Next year as we have a whole lot planned!
 Bring on VEGAS BABY!